trueos/trueos-docs/trueos-handbook/sysadmclient.rst

-**Popular Searches and Popular Categories:** the buttons in these sections can be used to quickly find applications which are recommended by other TrueOS® users.
+**Popular Searches and Popular Categories:** the buttons in these sections can be used to quickly find applications which are recommended by other |trueos| users.
 Click a button to get a curated list of applications that match the button's description.

 Displayed applications will be listed in alphabetical order.